Willy Roy

-Willy Roy (born February 8, 1943) is a retired American soccer forward and coach.
+Willy Roy (born February 8, 1943) is an American retired soccer forward and coach.
 He played for several teams in the National Professional Soccer League and the North American Soccer League in the 1960s and 1970s, as well as the United States national team from 1965 to 1973.
 He is a member of the National Soccer Hall of Fame.

 Early years

 When Roy was six, his family moved to the United States from Germany, settling in Chicago.
-After attending Reavis High School in what is now Burbank, Illinois, he began playing semi-pro soccer in the Chicago area.
+After attending Reavis High School and winning the 1961 IHSA Wrestling Team State Championship and individual 145 lb State Championship in what is now Burbank, Illinois, he began playing semi-pro soccer in the Chicago area.
 In 1964, he joined Hansa of the National Soccer League of Chicago.
 In 1966, Hansa won the Peter J. Peel Challenge Cup as the Illinois State Champion.
 The year prior, the team lost to the New York Ukrainians in the National Challenge Cup.

 Professional career

 The year 1966 saw a series of events that had a major impact on Roy's future career.
 Three separate groups decided to form a professional league in the U.S. Through various negotiations, two of the groups merged to form the National Professional Soccer League (NPSL).
 While the USSF and FIFA refused to recognize the NPSL, it gained a television contract with CBS, thereby guaranteeing some element of financial stability.

 Up to this point, Roy played almost exclusively with local Chicago minor league teams and the U.S. national team.

 Once again, external soccer events impacted Roy's career.
 The NPSL merged with the United Soccer Association in December 1967 to form the North American Soccer League.
 That year, the Spurs also moved to Kansas City.
 Roy moved with the team and spent one season there.
 Roy experienced a sophomore slump in 1968, playing 15 games, scoring 6 goals and assisting on 4 others.
 However, the team played well, losing to the Atlanta Chiefs in the playoff semifinals.

 Roy moved on to the Saint Louis Stars (NASL) in 1971.
 In his three seasons with the Stars, he scored 18 goals and assisted on 16 others.
 In 1972, the team made it to the NASL final, losing to the New York Cosmos 2–1.

 After retiring from the national team, Roy continued to play professionally for a few more years.
 In 1975, he moved to his last team, the expansion Chicago Sting.
 He would play a single season with the Sting, statistically the worst of his career.
 He scored no goals and made 3 assists in 14 games.
 He retired from playing at the end of the season.